sargsyan-garegin/connect-api-examples/connect-examples/v2/java_payment/README.md

 # Java Payment Form Example

-This example hosts a payment form in a Java.
+This example hosts a payment form in Java.
 It is a Spring Boot app and requires Java 8 or newer.
 It can run locally and is structured to be easily deployable on [Heroku](https://devcenter.heroku.com/articles/getting-started-with-java) as well.